ansible/workshops/README.md

 * [Lab Provisioner](provisioner)
   AWS playbook for building up a testing environment (in the form of Virtual Machines) for someone to try the exercises provided above.

+# Slack
+Do you like Slack?
+So do we! [click to join our ansiblenetwork slack](https://join.slack.com/t/ansiblenetwork/shared_invite/enQtMzEyMTcxMTE5NjM3LWIyMmQ4YzNhYTA4MjA2OTRhZDQzMTZkNWZlN2E3NzhhMWQ5ZTdmNmViNjk2M2JkYzJjODhjMjVjMGUxZjc2MWE)

 ---
 ![Red Hat Ansible Automation](images/rh-ansible-automation.png)